 2. Macroeconomic Risk

 This type of risk describes larger economic factors that are beyond your control but will nevertheless affect commercial property values.
 National economic trends like GPD can affect things like vacancy rates and rent caps.
-Recessions specifically are troublesome because of higher unemployment, less commercial growth, increased vacancy rates and property devaluation.
+Recessions specifically are troublesome to the commercial real estate market because of higher unemployment, less commercial growth, increased vacancy rates and property devaluation.
+If larger commercial businesses aren’t looking to grow their company, it’s not likely you’ll get smaller businesses to become tenants either.

 Manage macroeconomic risks by keeping a diverse CRE portfolio, both in sector and location.
-This can allow you to offset a loss from a bad market with stability in a strong one, letting you ride through recessions more easily.
+Having more holdings in the commercial real estate market allows you to offset a loss from a bad market with stability in a strong one, letting you ride through recessions more easily.
+Sector can be a huge boon here as technology and our every changing world can easily cause business downsizing as easily as it can growth.
 As a landlord, manage this risk by being extremely specific about the type of tenant you lease a commercial space to and what terms are built into that lease.

 3. Geographic Risk